 Please contact your regional Ministry office if you have any questions or concerns about attendance, including supporting distance learning following a request to close the school by Health authorities.

 We understand that the health, safety and wellbeing of staff and students is the priority for schools at present.
 This means that annual reporting obligations are unlikely to be an area of focus for schools while managing their response to COVID-19.

 While many schools did manage to submit their annual financial statements to their auditors by 31 March 2020, others were not able to do so.
 Many schools have also found it difficult to participate in the audit process as their normally would, with access to records restricted during alert levels 3 and 4.

-We understand that this means some schools will not be able to submit their annual reports to the Ministry by 31 May.
-Schools will not be penalised if they are unable to do so.
+We understand that this means some schools were not able to submit their annual reports to the Ministry by 31 May.
+Schools will not be penalised if they were unable to do so.